 So let’s say that you decide you really want to try out a foldable e-bike but just don’t want to shell out the cash for an expensive one not knowing if it’s what you really want.
 You can then actually buy a foldable e-bike for $400-$600, either through the manufacturer or even on Amazon.

-The absolute cheapest electric folding bike I’ve found is $359.99 (plus tax and a $20 delivery fee) from Ancheer (and I found it on Amazon).
+The cheapest electric folding bike I’ve found is under $400 (plus tax and a $20 delivery fee) from Ancheer.

 Here it is!

-However, if you’re a commuter or simply want to ride around town for groceries or for fun, then this could be the very cheap e-bike you’re looking for.
+If you’re a commuter, student rider, or simply want to ride around town for groceries or for fun, then this could be the very cheap e-bike you’re looking for.
 It might also be the perfect electric bike for parents to give their teenagers who need an inexpensive ride to school!

 And, this is nice… it has an overall 4 1/2 star rating on Amazon and you can read lots of reviews before purchasing!